soumik12345/geekyrakshit-blog/_posts/2020-05-10-opengl-gamedev-log-4.md

     ```

     If you want to make the window fullscreen, you can use the function `glfwGetPrimaryMonitor()` to get the refernce to the primary monitor.

+5. Now we need to prepare the FrameBuffer of the window.
+A **FrameBuffer** basically  is a portion of the RAM or Video Card containing a bitmap that drives a video display.
+We would actually need to retrieve the size, in pixels, of the framebuffer of the specified window.
+The function to do this is:

+    ```c++
+    glfwGetFramebufferSize(
+		window,             // Window
+		&frameBufferWidth,  // variable to store the width, in pixels, of the framebuffer, or NULL &frameBufferHeight  // variable to store the height, in pixels, of the framebuffer, or NULL );
+    ```

+6. Now we would set up our canvas.
+A canvas is the area of the window on which we can draw something.
+In this case, we would want to assign the whole framebuffer as our canvas.
+Hence we would say:

+    ```c++
+    glViewport(0, 0, frameBufferWidth, frameBufferHeight);
+    ```

+7. Now we want to make a context of the specified window current on the calling thread.
+A context must only be made current on a single thread at a time and each thread can have only a single current context at a time.

+    ```c++
+    glfwMakeContextCurrent(window);
+    ```